Pontiac Grand Prix: 2005

 The Grand Prix remained basically unchanged from 2004, with the GT, GTP, and the new GXP.
 The GT had the naturally aspirated 3.8 L V6, with the GTP having the 3.8 L V6 with supercharger.
 The Comp-G package was still available for the GTP with an added door emblem denoting the Comp-G package.
 When the GXP debuted later in the 2005 model year, the Competition Group was dropped, but several features were retained in a Sport package available on the GTP for the rest of that model year.

-The GXP powerplant is the LS4 V8, a 5.3 L Displacement on Demand (active fuel management) engine based on the LS1 block.
+The GXP used the LS4 V8, a 5.3 L Displacement on Demand (active fuel management) engine based on the LS1 block.
 Output of this version is 303 hp (226 kW)/323 lb·ft (438 N·m).
-It has a shortened crankshaft, and a host of other modifications to make it fit into a front-wheel-drive vehicle.
-The GXP also has a 4-speed automatic transmission with paddle-style TAPshift, heads-up display, vented cross drilled brakes with PBR calipers, performance tuned suspension with Bilstein gas-charged struts (sits about 9 mm lower than other GP models), Magnasteer II, and StabiliTrak dynamic control system.
-Also, the DIC will display G-Force (maximum achieved for lateral, acceleration, and deceleration) information when the car is not moving.
-Cosmetically, the GXP differs from the other models with more aggressive bodywork including a different front clip, wheel well cooling vents on the front fenders, a different rear bumper, and twin-dual polished exhaust.
-The Grand Prix GXP also offers a unique feature of the different-width 18 in polished Alcoa forged aluminum wheels.
-The front wheels are 8 in wide, and the rear wheels are 7 in wide.
+It used a shortened crankshaft, and a host of other modifications allowing it to fit the front-wheel-drive platform.
+The GXP also used a 4-speed automatic transmission with paddle-style TAPshift, head-up display, vented cross drilled brakes with PBR calipers, performance tuned suspension with Bilstein gas-charged struts (sits about 9 mm lower than other GP models), Magnasteer II, and StabiliTrak dynamic control system.
+Also, the DIC displayed G-Force (maximum achieved for lateral, acceleration, and deceleration) information when the car is not moving.
+Cosmetically, the GXP differed from the other models with revised bodywork including a different front clip, wheel well cooling vents on the front fenders, a different rear bumper, and twin-dual polished exhaust.
+The Grand Prix GXP also offer different-width 18 in polished Alcoa forged aluminum wheels: the front wheels are 8 in wide, and the rear wheels are 7 in wide.

 2006

-For 2006, a "Special Edition" body package was added which came with a body-colored SPO grille, new front and rear "diffuser" type bumpers, lower side skirts, and wheels.
-The three options are the Grand Prix, powered by the 3800 Series III V6, the GT, now powered by the 3800 Series III Supercharged V6, and the GXP, powered by the LS4 V8.
+For 2006, a Special Edition body package featured a body-colored SPO grille, new front and rear "diffuser" type bumpers, lower side skirts, and wheels.
+The three options were the Grand Prix, powered by the 3800 Series III V6, the GT, now powered by the 3800 Series III Supercharged V6, and the GXP, powered by the LS4 V8.
 The GTP designation was discontinued from the Grand Prix line and applied as the top trim of the G6.
 All General Motors 3.8 L Buick V6 powered cars become the first SULEV compliant vehicles.
-That model year gave it the car's final update by adding GM badges near the front doors until the Grand Prix was pulled from Pontiac's lineup after 2008.
+Chrome trim was added to the interiors of the GXP models.

 2007

-For the 2007 model year the model remained Base, GT, and GXP.
-Also, the active displacement management capability on the 5.3 L V8 (GXP) was renamed to "Active Fuel Management" from "Displacement on Demand", while the GXP trim includes a 303 hp V8 engine with a firmer suspension, performance tires, heated leather seats, a heads-up display, and 18 in wheels.
+For the 2007 model year the lineup remained the Base, GT, and GXP models.
+Also, the Displacement on Demand displacement management system (on GXP 5.3 L V8s) was renamed Active Fuel Management, while the GXP trim included a 303 hp V8 engine with a firmer suspension, performance tires, heated leather seats, a head-up display, and 18 in wheels.
+That model year marked the car's final revision until the Grand Prix was pulled from Pontiac's lineup after 2008, by adding GM badges near the front doors.